Home

 KISS

-Keep It Simple, Stupid: most systems work best if they are kept simple rather than made complex.
+Keep It Simple, Stupid: most systems work and are understood better if they are kept simple rather than made complex.

 Why